Meet our alumni

 Michael P. Woods, AICP is a planner with Oakland County where he focuses primarily on economic and community development through master plan and zoning review, marketing and providing planning technical assistance to local communities.
 He started his career in Polk County, FL as a GIS Technician before moving back to Michigan to work as a transportation planner at SEMCOG.
 From there he migrated to a global Transportation Engineering firm where he focused on Road/Pedestrian safety and Transportation Asset Management Plans, which allowed him the opportunity to live and work in the United Kingdom.
 He spent the last seven years in Traverse City as a community planner for the Regional Planning Agency, Networks Northwest and as managing director of the state's next Metropolitan Planning Organization, Traverse Transportation Coordinating Initiative.
 Michael has a B.S. in Geographic Information Systems from Michigan State University and completed his Master of Urban Planning with Wayne State in 2010.
 He lives in Berkley with his wife Amanda and young daughter.

 Peter has led the creation of a three-year strategic plan for the new Mecklenburg County (N.C.)
-Office of Economic Development, facilitated a comprehensive small business ecosystem analysis and begun hiring based on these reports.
-Next up is an analysis of the county's workforce development, and developing programs and policies to enhance economic mobility for residents.
+Office of Economic Development, facilitated a comprehensive small business ecosystem analysis and began hiring based on these reports.
+Next up is an analysis of the county's workforce development and developing programs and policies to enhance economic mobility for residents.
 Zeiler's team is also expanding its job creation incentive program to the growing suburbs of Mecklenburg County to better align housing and employment center mixes.
 His wife, Bhavna Gvalani, and he welcomed their daughter Lylah Savitri on March 18, 2016.

 A team in which Xiao (Amy) Zhou participated in the WSU Hackathon competition in 2017 took first prize in the event's advanced level as well as in its "use of Echo Dot Voice service" and "venture funding one-hour consultation."
 The contest attracted more than 300 participants.
 Zhou's team worked on a project intended to increase pedestrian safety in suburban communities.
 She is currently engaged in the civil engineering/transportation engineering Ph.D. program at Wayne State.